 Teach the Teachers is a non-profit initiative that aims to positively impact development areas and especially their youth, by teaching and promoting the English language.
 They want to reach this goal by educating the local teachers and stressing the importance of English to the students.
 Knowledge of English increases their job opportunities, allows for self-development and eventually increases welfare in general.
 That's why we as CLT are happy to team up with them!Go to website

-The Polish school Leuven organises conversation classes and cultural activities for people who have obtained level 1.3 at CLT.Go to website
+The Polish school Leuven organises conversation classes and cultural activities for students who have obtained level 1.3 at CLT.Go to website

 The AII helps newcomers in Flanders and Brussels who want to learn Dutch to find the right course and the school best suited to them.Go to website

 CLT is an NT2 partner for vocational trainings organized on behalf of the VDAB.Go to website

 Flanders Make is the strategic research center for the manufacturing industry.
 With offices all over Flanders, Flanders Make stimulates open innovation through high-quality research.
 Flanders Make is strongly committed to international innovation cooperation and participation in European research projects.
 CLT is the permanent partner for Flanders Make's NT2 courses.Go to website

 CLT is the NT2 partner for the vocational training courses of CVO Qrios in Leuven.Go to website

 OCMW Leuven is the director of an integrated process for newcomers in which the CLT is a permanent partner for the NT2 component.Go to website

 At Acco you will find your study materials and office materials in one place.
 Acco has three book and office stores in Leuven, Ghent and Antwerp, two campus shops in Heverlee and Kortrijk and several online mini-shops where you can find everything you need.Go to website